emgong/double-takes/app/posts/2014-06-23-mongo-to-postgres.md

 ## Parting thoughts

 I'm not sure how much of this experience is generally applicable.
 In hindsight, I was really fortunate that my model was as simple as it was, that the application was taking so little advantage of Mongo-specific features, and that I was permitted an hour of downtime to complete the migration.
-(This approach would have dovetailed nicely into a zero-downtime scheme in fact, but would required more effort to ensure no new Mongo records fell through the cracks.)
+(This approach would have dovetailed nicely into a zero-downtime scheme in fact, but would require more effort to ensure no new Mongo records fell through the cracks.)

 Perhaps heretically, I was also pleased with how smooth everything went in lieu of tests; the application didn't previously have any automated tests, and I didn't add any during this transition.
 Fortunately, the application is small enough that I can get through about 90% of its logical branches manually in under a minute.